 How to Celebrate Juneteenth Today

+Check Visit Alexandria’s calendar for Juneteenth events, including a celebratory Juneteenth secret garden concert from Classical Movements, historical tours from Lee-Fendall House Museum & Garden and Carlyle House and more.
 Additionally, explore this list of Black-owned businesses in Alexandria that you can support this week and in the weeks and months to come.
-Start with Manumission Tour Company, whose guided walking tours, resuming on Juneteenth, feature the experiences of African Americans in early Alexandria.
+Start with Manumission Tour Company‘s guided walking tours, including a new Underground Railroad-themed route, to learn more about the experiences of African Americans in early Alexandria.
+Find more ways to dive deeper into Alexandria’s rich history with the Courageous Journey driving tour, Duke Street Black History Trail and more.

 Learn More from the Alexandria Black History Museum

-Despite its temporary closure due to the pandemic, the Alexandria Black History Museum is forging ahead with its mission while developing a phased reopening plan.
+Despite its temporary closure, the Alexandria Black History Museum is forging ahead with its mission.
 Visit the museum’s webpage for more updates and online learning opportunities.
-Stay tuned as the museum pioneers Alexandria’s Equal Justice Initiative Community Remembrance Project to highlight the city’s lynching history and moves forward with other education initiatives on social justice in the city.
+Stay tuned as the museum pioneers Alexandria’s Equal Justice Initiative Community Remembrance Project to highlight the city’s lynching history, including a permanent marker to honor Benjamin Thomas, in addition to the marker for Joseph McCoy, installed in April 2021.

 Audrey’s team is also gathering and publishing online the collection of Carlton Funn.
 A Black Alexandria educator in the 1950s and 60s, Funn found himself teaching from the same textbook that he had learned from–a textbook propagating the “happy slave” myth, painting over the brutal reality of slavery with images that would make you think, as Audrey notes, that the enslaved individuals “were getting ready to celebrate a tea party.”
 Funn developed a collection of some 1,5000 materials dedicated to sharing Black history and the stories of communities of color as inextricable components of American history.